Pop-up shop in Paris from December 11th to 14th - 5 rue du grand Prieuré, 11th arrondissement

 Abigail Castaneda

-Abigail works with wood from her workshop near New York.
-Her sculptural pieces seduce us with their finesse and finishes.
-As part of the On The Table selection, we invite her to answer a few questions.
+Abigail works with wood from her studio near New York City.
+Her sculptural pieces captivate us with their finesse and finish.
+As part of our Chromatic Variations of Wood selection, we invite her to answer a few questions.

 Hello Abigail, how did you get into woodworking?